PatrickHumphries/DolfinVeganAdds/README.md

 1.  **Nutritional Buffs for Tofu:**

-    - Tofu, a staple of vegan diets, now provides enhanced nutritional benefits to survivors.
+    - Tofu now provides enhanced nutritional benefits to survivors.
 Enjoy a boost in essential nutrients when consuming tofu-based dishes.

 2.  **Introduction of Tempeh:**